-A three-day “Curriculum Development for the Sustainable Seafood and Nutrition Security” workshop was conducted from April 18 - 20, 2018.
+A four-day “Curriculum Development for the Sustainable Seafood and Nutrition Security” workshop was conducted from April 18 - 21, 2018.
 The agenda and the schedule of the workshop was provided well in advance.
 The workshop hall at Asian Institute of Technology Conference Centre (AITCC) was filled by all the collaborating partners of the project four partners from Europe and nine from Asia.

 More than 45 participants; 29 from project partners from Europe and Asia, remaining were the professional experts from various organizations were present including AIT MSc and doctoral students, representatives from other organizations such as Network of Aquaculture Centre in the Asia Pacific (NACA), South East Asian Fisheries Development for Economic Cooperation (SEAFDEC) and King Mongkut Institute of Technology (KMITL).